MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

 * Relevant :ref:`Code and Configuration Owners <approvals>`
 * Simulation Systems and Deployment Team
 * Core Capability Development Team
+* Tools and Collaborative Development Team
 * Less experienced developers may benefit from a 'buddy'

-For larger changes, consider splitting the work over multiple tickets:
+For larger changes, consider splitting the work over multiple Issues and Pull

-* Tickets laying foundations for later are OK
-* Tickets should make sense on their own, with a clear scope, to allow for separate testing, review and commit
-* Tickets should not be too small or too large
-* Beware of the 'also trap'- the 'also' bits can swamp the main aim of your change!
+Requests:

-* An overarching ticket that sets out the overall picture and tracks the progress of the work is recommended and all sub-tickets should link back to it
+* An overarching issue that sets out the overall picture and tracks the progress of the work is encouraged.
+All sub-issues and pull requests should link back to it.
+* Each pull request should contain a single coherent change.

+  * Pull requests may build on each other, however each should produce a valid branch, as detemined by the test suite.
+  * The new feature being developed doesn't need to fully work after each pull request, but the plan for developing it should be documented on the overarching issue.

 Consider the timing of your work: